A short introduction to Monstrous Moonshine: Finite simple groups and the monster

 A \textit{composition series} for a group $G$ is a finite sequence

-for $n\geq 1$ an integer, such that for any $1\leq i\leq n$, one has $G_{i-1}\unlhd G_i$ and such that each \textit{factor} $G_i/G_{i-1}$ is simple.
-Groups do not always admit composition series ($\mathbb{Z}$ is an easy example), however \textit{every finite group admits a composition series}.
+where $n\geq 1$ is an integer, such that for any $1\leq i\leq n$ one has $G_{i-1}\unlhd G_i$, and where each \textit{factor} $G_i/G_{i-1}$ is simple.
+Groups do not always admit composition series ($\mathbb{Z}$ does not admit any, for example), however \textit{every finite group does}.

-Besides, a group $G$, even finite, may have more than one composition series.
-For instance, the cyclic group $C_{12}$ fits whithin:
+Furthermore, a group $G$ may admit different composition series.
+For instance, the cyclic group $C_{12}$ fits into:

-Fortunately, the \textit{Jordan-Hölder theorem} states that any two composition series for a finite group $G$ have the same factors, up to permutation.
+Fortunately, the \textit{Jordan-Hölder theorem} says that any two composition series for a finite group $G$ have the same factors, up to permutation.
 The set of factors for $C_{12}$, for example, is always $\{C_2,C_2,C_3\}$.

-Two non-isomorphic groups may have the same factors though.
-For instance, and for $p$ a prime, the dihedral group $D_p$ (the group of symmetries of a regular $p$-gon) and the cyclic group $C_{2p}$ both have $\{C_2,C_p\}$ as factors.
+Two non-isomorphic groups may have the same factors.
+For instance, and for $p$ a prime number, the dihedral group $D_p$ (the group of symmetries of a regular $p$-gon) and the cyclic group $C_{2p}$ both have exactly $\{C_2,C_p\}$ as their set of factors.

-This situation is similar in many ways to the pursuit of building structures with small plastic bricks.
-Given a single set of bricks of different shapes and different colours, one can built many objects by assembling them together differently.
-This is the brick-interpretation of the fact that the factors do not characterise a single group.
+We may make an analogy with the pursuit of building structures with small plastic bricks.
+Given a set of bricks of different shapes and different colors, one can built many objects by assembling them together differently just as factors do not characterize a group.

-The Jordan-Hölder Theorem also admits a brick-counterpart, as the fact that even if there are many ways to build the same object, all the possible methods use the same initial set of elementary bricks.
+The Jordan-Hölder Theorem corresponds to the fact that even if there are many ways to build the same object, one must use the same set of bricks.

-Any such game always has some catalogue that lists the existing elementary bricks, hence extending the metaphor one may wonder if it is possible to do the same with finite simple groups.
-It turns out that it is possible, and this catalogue is one of the greatest mathematical achievements of the last century.
+Since there often is a catalog of the different bricks in the game, one may wonder if it is possible to write a catalog of the finite simple groups.
+It has actually been done, and it is one of the greatest mathematical achievements of the last century.

 \paragraph{The classification of finite simple groups}